 Though these early successes are promising, larger clinical trials need to be conducted before we'll see the CTC chip in routine cancer examinations.
 However, the researchers don't believe that the chip should be expensive to produce, and a biotechnology company is already involved in commercial development of the project [source: Anthes].

-For more on cancer-related topics, see the links on the next page.
+For more on cancer-related topics, see the links below.

 Related HowStuffWorks Articles

 - Anthes, Emily.
 "Chip could aid cancer detection."
 Boston Globe.
 Dec.
 31, 2007.
 (Nov.
 24, 2008)http://www.boston.com/news/science/articles/2007/12/31/chip_could_aid_cancer_detection/

 - Dolan, Kerry A. "Scanning for Cancer."
 Forbes.
 Aug.
 15, 2005.

 - Gardner, Amanda.
 "Circulating Tumor Cells Reveal Insights into Lung Cancers."
 HealthDay Consumer News Service.
 July 2, 2008.

 - Geggel, Laura.
 "Microchip Detects Rare Circulating Cancer Cells."
 Focus Online.
 Jan.
 11, 2008.
 (Nov.
 24, 2008)http://focus.hms.harvard.edu/2008/011108/research_briefs.shtml#Toner